top of page

 Working with Small Boats/ Zodiacs

-Part of being an effective and efficient team member is working as shore staff for zodiac operations.
+Part of being an effective and efficient team member is working as shore staff for Zodiac operations.
 The aim of this element is to learn about zodiac operations from a landing party perspective.
 Safely catching zodiacs, loading and unloading guests and uses of shore-stranding equipment are all elements that make up this part of the course.

 Driving Small Boats/ Zodiacs